 Now you know the answer to ‘What is UVA and UVB?’ you know you should be protecting yourself from both.
 Look for products offering broad spectrum protection or one that specifies both UVA and UVB protection.
 This is not just in sunscreen but also your eyewear and clothing.

-And when considering sunscreen for adventure sports remember it probably needs to be waterproof and sweat proof.
+And when considering sunscreen for adventure sports and travel remember it probably needs to be waterproof and sweat proof.
 There is no point in putting it on if then you lose it the first time you get active or take a dip in the water.
-The once a day sunscreen is particularly good.
+Also try to choose a healthy sunscreen if you are going to be wearing it all the time.

 Good advice from experts at the Skin Cancer Foundation is: “Use a sunscreen with an SPF of 15 or higher every day to protect against UVB along with some combination of UVA-shielding ingredients.
 For extended outdoor activity, use a water-resistant, broad spectrum (UVA/UVB) sunscreen with an SPF of 30 or higher”.

-So, whether your kitesurfing in Tarifa or snowboarding in the Alps, if you are going to be out all day slap on factor 30 or higher on all exposed areas.
+So, whether you want to kiteboard in Tarifa or snowboard in the Alps, if you are going to be out all day slap on factor 30 or higher on all exposed areas.
 After all, goggle tan or wetsuit tan is never a good look.

 And, finally remember the Aussie mantra of “Slip, Slap, Slop”.
 In direct sunshine in warmer climates always slip on a shirt, slap on a hat and slop on some sunscreen.